EstherSHI-517/yirushi.github.io/_pages/about.md

 # Paper

 **Shi,Y. (2025, June)**.
-The Vanishing of a Communication Infrastructure: The “Right Time” Cultural Memory of Newsstands [Completed Paper](/paper/).
+The Vanishing of a Communication Infrastructure: The “Right Time” Cultural Memory of Newsstands [(Completed Paper)](/paper/).
 75th Annual ICA Conference.
 Information Systems Division.
 Denver, CO.

 # About My Research
 - [Investigating the mediation role of social trust between media usage and the acceptance of American Muslims](/about-my-research/)